cosier/dimappio/README.md

-# Di'Mappo
+# Di'Mappio

-### Tool for creating Smart Virtual Midi Devices
+### Tool for creating dynamic  Virtual Midi Devices
-Di'Mappo allows you to re-route and remap individual notes from your Midi Devices.
+Di'Mappio allows you to re-route and remap individual notes from your Midi Devices.

-**Implemented in pure C**, midi-mapper accesses the low level audio API(s) for OS.
+**Implemented in pure C**, Di'Mappio accesses the low level audio API(s) for OS.
-Designed for performance, it does one thing and hopes to do it well: midi mapping.
+Designed for performance, it does one thing and hopes to do it well: midi mapping and routing.

 ## Features: